Wok & Skillet

 Homemade pineapple jam for Pineapple Jam Tarts

-Roll the pineapple filling into small balls (slightly less than a teaspoon each) using your palms.
-Place them on a sheet of wax paper or parchment paper.
+Once cooled, roll the pineapple filling into small balls, slightly less than a teaspoon each, using your palms.
+Place them on a sheet of parchment or wax paper until you’re ready to assemble the tarts.

 Preheat the oven to 350 degrees F.

-Sift 4 cups of flour into a large mixing bowl, then add 1 teaspoon of salt.
+Sift 4 cups of flour into a large mixing bowl, then add 1 teaspoon of salt and mix to combine.

-You will also need 250grams of cold butter.
-If you are in the United States, this is approximately 2 ¼ sticks of butter.
-If you are in Malaysia, one stick of Golden Churn or SCS butter is 250g so you'll just need one.
-Make sure the butter is cold; not room temperature!
+You’ll also need 250g of cold butter.
+If you’re in the United States, that is about 2¼ sticks of butter.
+In Malaysia, one block of Golden Churn or SCS butter is typically 250g, so you’ll only need one.
+Make sure the butter is cold, straight from the fridge; not at room temperature.

-Cut the chilled butter into approximately half inch cubes and toss them in the flour.
-Use your fingers to “massage” the butter into the flour until the flour is crumbly.
-You can also use a food processor to help with this task.
+Cut the butter into roughly ½-inch cubes and add them to the flour.
+Using your fingertips, gently rub the butter into the flour until the mixture looks crumbly.
+You can also use a food processor for this step if you prefer.

 Would you like to save this?